 Workshops for Teachers & Librarians

 Jim Gill is a nationally acclaimed author and musician.
-Over the years his recordings and books have received four separate awards from the American Library Association.
+Over the years his recordings and books have received five separate awards from the American Library Association.

 Most importantly, however, Jim is a child development specialist.
-He speaks to early childhood educators, child care providers, and children’s librarians at conferences throughout the country about the value of play, in general, and the many connections between music play and literacy.
+He speaks to early childhood educators, child care providers, and children’s librarians at conferences and training events throughout the country about the value of play, in general, and the many connections between music play, school readiness, literacy development and math development.
 He also illustrates how play-based programming provides opportunities for inclusion of children with special needs.

 Jim Gill has a unique ability to offer sessions that are balanced with:

-Active participation in his music and reading play activities that participants can utilize in their programming.
+Active participation in his music play and playful literacy and math activities that participants can utilize in their programming.